 20. Get Some Canadian Currency Before You Leave

 While US currency is accepted in many places in Canada, there is an exchange rate to think of if you are using US money to pay for all of your purchases when you first arrive.
 If you have not been able to set up your Canadian bank account, you will get really tired of paying with US money everywhere you go until you get your bank account.

 Canadian money is usually available at most banks, and exchanging some money for some loonies and toonies will make your life much easier when you are in the process of moving.
-Plus, their bills and coins are really pretty and it can be very convenient to pay with 1- and 2-dollar coins for smaller items.
+Their bills and coins are pretty.
+Also, it can be very convenient to pay with 1- and 2-dollar coins for smaller items.

 You Are Ready to Head to Your New Home in Canada!

-Canada is one of the best places to live anywhere in the world, and moving there is an exciting step to take!
-You will be so glad that you made the move to this wonderful country, especially if your moving day goes off without a hitch!
+Canada is one of the best places to live anywhere in the world.
+Therefore, moving there is an exciting step to take!
+You’ll be glad you made the move to this beautiful country if your moving day goes off without a hitch!
 Follow this great guide for your move to Canada, and you will have a great moving journey!